pac4j/pac4j/documentation/docs/clients/openid-connect-federation.md

 Priority is given to **automatic mode** if supported by the OP.
 In this case, the **entity statement** is sent via the `client_assertion` parameter in the authorization request URL.

-Otherwise, if only **explicit mode** is supported and the `federation_registration_endpoint` exists, pac4j calls it to retrieve a `client_id` (and `client_secret`).
+Otherwise, if only **explicit mode** is supported and the `federation_registration_endpoint` exists, pac4j calls it to retrieve a `client_id`.

-This information is displayed in the logs as follows: `/!\ Explicit registration of the client 'http://rp' returned XXX.
+The `client_id` is displayed in the logs as follows: `/!\ Explicit registration of the client 'http://rp' returned id: [XXX].
 This information will not be repeated.
-You MUST add this value to your configuration before the next application startup!`.
-These values must be manually updated in the configuration.
+You MUST manually add this value to your configuration before the next application startup!`.